crhansbury/vopmembership/README.md

 * project
     * `main()`
-        * Prompts user for input.
-Asks if user would like to enter a new member into the spreadsheet, change member information, make a member inactive, or query the spreadsheet for information.
+        * Prints out a main menu, asking if user would like to enter a new member into the file, change member information, make a member active/inactive, query the file for information, or send an email to all active members.
+        Performs these actions accordingly.
+    * `add_member()`
+        * Adds a member to the file.
+Takes criteria for: name, pronouns, voice part, role, email address, phone number, and mailing address.
+Appends file with this information.
+Generates a unique member ID and assigns it to the new member.
+Enters status as 'Active' automatically.
+Updates a field that indicates the date of the latest update.
+    * `search_member()`
+        * Searches the file for members that match the search criteria.
+        Prints all the information for the members who match the search.
+        Numbers all of the results.
+Uses the query_member_object() function to search the file.
+    * `all_active_email()`
+        * Sends an email to every member in the Active Members sheet of the spreadsheet passed into the 'file' parameter.
+Uses the email template passed into the 'template' parameter.
 * classes
     * `create_active_members()`
         * Creates a list using the information from the spreadsheet of all active members.
 Returns a list of each member on the spreadsheet as an instance of the Member dataclass, which includes all of the information from the columns in the spreadsheet.